 - Programs generally target those who fall in the low- to moderate-income category.

-- Many down payment loan assistance programs offer loan forgiveness, eliminating the need to make repayment.
+- Many down payment loan assistance programs offer loan forgiveness, eliminating the need to make repayments.

 - Programs are available only for owner-occupied primary residences, not vacation homes or investment properties.